CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 This simple system also allows patients to exercise without the need of a doctor, which supports the reduction of clinical pressure [5].

 *Existing solutions and gaps:* The WOTAS project already proved the possibility to suppress tremors using a robotic exoskeleton [4].
 It shows that applying internal forces, so called haptic resistance, at the tremor frequency is a valid control strategy.
 Although it worked, the fact that this solution is too bulky, heavy and expensive were constantly returning points is users feedback.
+There is also a popular medication based solution, namely Levodopa.
+While Levodopa remains the "gold standard" for managing Parkinson's disease, it comes with a severe long-term drawback known as Levodopa-Induced Dyskinesia (LID) [8].
+This consists of severe, involuntary, and uncontrollable movements.
+This traps patients in a dilemma where lowering the medication dosage returns the tremors while raising it worsens the dyskinesia.
+This clinical trap strongly justifies the need for a physical, haptic exoskeleton to provide tremor suppression.

 ## 2. Supplies (Bill of Materials)
 To ensure full reproducibility, below is the comprehensive list of components required to build this prototype: